AmeyawAhmedSadat/E22_Final-project/README.md

 # How to run app using docker and which port it uses

-Use postman port 7774 just like I used above
+Use postman port 7774 just like I used above for the flask app.
 ```bash
 http://your_vm_ip_address:7774/predict_price?open_plan=1&rooms=4&area=80&living_area=80&agent_fee=100&renovation=5
 ```